Llynvi and Ogmore Railway: Blaengarw

-The passing of the Ogmore Valley Railway's Act of 28 June 1866 had sanctioned the company to construct a branch line to the Garw Valley.
+The passing of the Ogmore Valley Railways Act 1866 (29 & 30 Vict. c. cclii) of 28 June 1866 had sanctioned the company to construct a branch line to the Garw Valley.
 However, as a result of a general depression in trade, the scheme was long delayed, and it was not until 25 October 1876 that a branch line was finally opened to Blaengarw at the head of the Garw Valley.